turingschool/backend-curriculum-site/module1/lessons/intro_to_namespacing.md

 ### Namespacing

+* Namespacers act as containers for our classes; they allow us to organize our code & implement different types of classes with the same name
-Namespacing works for both classes and modules.
-We'll be implementing it with modules today.
+* Namespacers can be either classes or modules.
+We'll be implementing namespacing with modules today.

 Let's look at some code.
 Slytherin Type 1